 Criminals use a number of means to hide the origins of illicit funds.
 Here are the top five most common money laundering schemes in the crypto industry:

 - Mixing services.
-Offenders exploit mixing services which allow users split up virtual assets, run them through a series of wallets, and then recombine them to appear legitimate.
+Offenders exploit mixing services which allow users to split up virtual assets, run them through a series of wallets, and then recombine them to appear legitimate.

 - Unregulated exchanges.
 Criminals often switch between cryptocurrencies to cover their tracks.
 They use crypto platforms with lax AML compliance policies, like peer-to-peer exchanges, to convert “dirty” cryptocurrency to “clean” cryptocurrency without drawing attention to themselves.
 This was the scheme used in the 2018 Coincheck heist.